mehrshaad/new-tab-chrome-extension/README.md

 Available soon on Chrome Web Store!

+## Upcoming Features

+- 🖼️ Support for custom wallpaper uploads
+- 📁 Categorized wallpaper collections for better organization
+- 🤖 ChatGPT integration in the left sidebar for quick AI assistance

 ## Feedback

 Your feedback is valuable!
 Please feel free to open issues or submit pull requests to help improve this extension.